Autoimmunity Unlocked

 Saturated fats solid at room temperature

 • Animal-based products such as meat, dairy, and poultry.
-Butter.

 • Coconut oil.